 EBSCO MegaFILE is a multi-disciplinary database providing full text for nearly 12,000 total publications and indexing & abstracting for more than 16,000 publications.
 Coverage spans every area of academic study and general interest subject area and offers information dating as far back as the 1800s.
 In addition, the database contains more than 84,000 biographies, 86,000 primary source documents, 10,000 company profiles and an image collection of more than 107,000 photos, maps and flags.
 MegaFILE is comprised of EBSCO’s Academic Search Premier, Business Source Premier, MasterFILE Premier and Regional Business News databases.

-The site for the Minnesota Historical Society has searchable articles and collections pertaining to all aspects of Minnesota history.
-Minnesota History Magazine Index (search here, then find the issue in our stacks) This is a searchable index to Minnesota History Magazine.
+The site for the Minnesota Historical Society searchable articles and collections pertaining to all aspects of Minnesota history.
+Minnesota History Magazine Index (search here, then find the issue in our stacks).
+This is a searchable index to Minnesota History Magazine, and all issues older than 5 years are full-text.
 Find what issue your subject is in, and then find that issue in our library.

 Minnesota Reflections brings you over 10,000 images and documents shared by over sixty cultural heritage organizations across the state.
 This site offers a broad view of Minnesota's history for researchers, educators, students, and the public.